What Damages Can You Recover After a DUI Accident?

 Non-Economic Damages After a DUI Accident

-Non-economic damages are equally as important but different than the economic damages just mentioned.
+Non-economic damages are just as important but different than the economic damages just mentioned.
 These types of losses are more immeasurable, which means they may not necessarily be receipts or bills that can be easily obtained and added up to show the true costs of these losses.
-These types of damages revolve around what many consider the “pain and suffering” of a victim, but we need to get a little more nuanced than that.
-This type of compensation seeks to provide money for a DUI accident victim’s:
+These types of damages revolve around what many consider the "pain and suffering" of a victim, but we need to get a little more nuanced than that.
+This type of compensation seeks to provide money for a DUI accident victim's:

 • Physical pain and suffering